Li-ViP3D++: Query-Gated Deformable Camera-LiDAR Fusion for End-to-End Perception and Trajectory Prediction: Methodology

+The LiDAR context for each query and head is then computed as a weighted sum of the sampled features:

+This attention-based aggregation allows the model to emphasize the most informative local BEV evidence for each query, while down-weighting less relevant samples from the learned neighborhood.
+The aggregated representation is then projected back to the transformer embedding space and normalized to match the image branch:

-which preserves gradient flow to both the BEV features and the predicted offsets.
-This procedure replaces hard top-$k$ selection with continuous, query-adaptive sampling and weighting, yielding a stable LiDAR context vector per query that can be fused with the image-derived representation.
-The resulting sampled LiDAR features are projected and normalized to align them with the query embedding space, yielding $ \bar{Q}^{L}_t \in \mathbb{R}^{N_q \times B \times E}$.
+Since the sampling is implemented with differentiable bilinear interpolation, gradients can flow to both the BEV feature map and the predicted sampling offsets.
+If LiDAR input is not provided, we set $\tens{\bar{Q}}^{L}_t$ to zero.
+This procedure replaces hard top-$k$ selection with continuous, query-adaptive BEV sampling and attention-based aggregation, yielding a stable LiDAR context vector per query that can be fused with the image-derived representation.